Starting with any SaaS CRM without existing customer data would be relatively simple. Just login, and start selling.

 When we did the project Pipedrive didn’t have two-way Mailchimp integration available.
 The automation worked only from Mailchimp to Pipedrive.
 The integration platform Zapier is often a good choice in these situations, but we were out of luck this time.

-We decided to use a detour to make the integration work also from Pipedrive to Mailchimp direction.
+We decided to take a detour to make the integration work also from Pipedrive to Mailchimp direction.
 The data was downloaded monthly from Pipedrive to an Excel sheet.
 An automated Excel macro would then process the data to the Mailchimp suitable format to be imported to Mailchimp.

-Summary about migrating the old CRM to Pipedrive
+Summarizing the migration from the old CRM to Pipedrive

 A CRM migration becomes more complex when the amount of data sources and the number of records increase.
 According to my experience Pipedrive, as any other SaaS CRM, is super easy to start with from the clean table.